supermanue/hackerrank/README.md

-# hackerrank
-Learning scala by doing Hackerrank exercises
+I am learning scala by doing exercises in Hackerrank.
+These are my solutions so far.

 # Problem List